Chapter 5:

 Noah’s jaw clenched, his eyes glistening.
 “My daughter, Hanna.
 And all the others.”

 The silence that followed felt alive, as if the house itself were listening.
 My mind was spiraling, every rumor suddenly snapping into focus.
 I knew Noah wasn’t lying.
 I could feel it like the truth had been hiding in the cracks of these walls all along.
+And then came the nausea.
+The disgust.
+At Julian, with his perfect smile and quiet charm.
+I felt filthy just standing there, ready to let myself be fooled by a monster.
+The thought alone made me sick.

-"So the rumors-” I said my voice shaking
+"So the rumors…” I said my voice shaking

 His voice broke on the last word.
 “Just… don’t trust what he calls truth.”
+He stepped toward the door, hand trembling on the handle.

 “He’ll talk to you soon.
 Don’t let him make you feel sorry for him.”